Skip Navigation

 Collective Bargaining Agreements

-For states or school districts where public sector An exchange of ideas between unions and management who must negotiate in good faith over the terms and conditions of employment such as salary, benefits, and working conditions.
+For states where public sector An exchange of ideas between unions and management who must negotiate in good faith over the terms and conditions of employment such as salary, benefits, and working conditions.
 Collective bargaining can also be used to secure student-centered demands like a full-time nurse in every school, recess, or fewer standardized tests. is required or allowed, the The resulting legal, binding agreement that codifies the language that was agreed upon in collective bargaining.
 It becomes effective after union members ratify the tentative agreement.
-(CBA) between the district and the local union provides additional protections for educators.
+(CBA) between the employer and the local union provides additional protections for educators.

-CBAs often contain provisions related to discipline of educators, teachers’ academic freedom, and safety protections for educators.
+CBAs often contain provisions related to discipline of educators, academic freedom, and safety protections for educators.
 These protections vary based on the specific agreement in place in each district at the given time.

 If your employment is subject to a CBA, contact your local union for assistance in accessing the CBA and understanding what protections it provides.